ckeditor/ckeditor4/plugins/a11yfirsthelp/README.md

 * In `dialogs/a11yfirst-help.js`, update the `contents.children.html` string
   to include the necessary `div` elements for the help topics.

-* In the `content/en` subdirectory, add a new MarkDown file with content for the new help topic.
+* In the `content/en` subdirectory, add the Markdown files with content for the help topics.

 * In `content/en/setLang.js`, update the properties of the object passed to the `setLang` function to include all of the help topics.

-* Update `content/en/build.sh` to include the processing of the markdown files that contain the content for all of the help topics.
+* Update `content/en/build.sh` to include the processing of the Markdown files that contain the content for all of the help topics.

+### Using the `showdown` converter

+A `showdown` extension is defined in `dialogs/a11yfirst-help.js` that allows URLs such as image `src` values to be independent of the editor installation path.
+The extension object is named `basePathExt`, and it is registered with `showdown` using the name `basePath`.